-Ifold Local History Society (ILHS) stores its archive in Kelsey Hall.
+Ifold Local History Society (ILHS) stores its archives in Kelsey Hall.
 The documents are accessible to all, upon request.
 A brief history of the society is outlined below.

 · Kelsey Hall, Chalk Road, Ifold.
 RH14 0UD